This post may contain affiliate links. Please read our disclosure policy.

 Make the Filling

-- In a mixing bowl, combine the diced apples, brown sugar, flour, cinnamon, vanilla extract, and lemon juice.
-Stir until the apples are evenly coated.
+- In a bowl, combine chopped apples, brown sugar, flour, cinnamon, vanilla, and lemon juice.
+Stir to coat the apples evenly.

 Make the Cobbler Topping

-- In a separate bowl, whisk together the flour, sugar, baking powder, and milk until the batter is smooth.
+- In a separate bowl, whisk together flour, sugar, baking powder, and milk until smooth.

 Make the Cinnamon-Sugar Topping

-- Mix ⅛ teaspoon of cinnamon and ½ teaspoon of sugar in a small bowl, then sprinkle it evenly over the topping.
+- Mix ⅛ teaspoon of cinnamon and ½ teaspoon of sugar in a small bowl, then sprinkle it over the top.

 - Place the ramekin on a rimmed baking sheet to catch any spills.

-- Bake: Bake for 25-28 minutes, or until the topping is golden brown.
+- Bake: Place the ramekin on a rimmed baking sheet.
+Bake for 25–28 minutes, until the topping is golden.

 Notes

-- Enhance the Flavor: Add a pinch of nutmeg or cardamom to the apple mixture for a warm, unique twist that pairs beautifully with cinnamon.
+- Boost Flavor: Add a pinch of nutmeg or cardamom to the apples for extra warmth and depth.

 Nutrition